CaptDon71/sql-challenge/README.md

-Overview
+# Overview

-This challenge includes relational data managment which contains employee information, including their departments and roles.
-This README provides details on the project structure and file locations.
+This project involves managing relational data for employees, including their departments and roles.
+Below is a breakdown of the project structure and file locations.

+## Project Structure

 /EmployeeSQL
 ├── ERD_IMAGE.png              # ERD image